Configuration

 Plugin configurations support environment variable substitution:

-- Basic substitution: ${VAR}- expands to the value of environment variableVAR
+${VAR}- expands to the value of environment variableVAR - Default values:

 Environment variables are resolved when the plugin is launched using the current process environment.
 If a variable is not found and no default is provided, plugin initialization will fail.

-Store sensitive data in environment variables rather than directly in configuration files:
+Store sensitive data in environment variables rather than directly in configuration files.
+For flow-level configuration that varies by environment, use Variables instead.

 Configuration File Location